Gap Year Days 43 – 54

 The Hilton was lovely, but we still had things we wanted to do in the centre of Florence, so we took advantage of the free shuttle provided the next morning.

 It was late afternoon when we got the shuttle back to the hotel.
 We soon made our way back to the exec lounge.
-We spent the evening talking with a lovely couple from England, and soon we had made plans to join them the next day as we were all going to Siena.
+We spent the evening talking with a lovely couple from England, and soon we had made plans to join them the next day as we were all going to another part of Tuscany, Siena.

 Nick and Claire had a hire car, and as we arrived in Siena sought out the nearest carpark.
-It was only 850m to our accomodation, so walking with our backpacks was not an issue – or at least it wouldn’t have been if it wasn’t all seriously uphill!
-Google Maps needs an option to show change in altitude as well as distance!
+It was only 850m to our accommodation, so walking with our backpacks was not an issue – or at least it wouldn’t have been if it wasn’t all seriously uphill!
+Google Maps needs an option to show changes in altitude as well as distance!

 The apartment was just so relaxing I could have spent the whole three days there without leaving, but we thought we probably should check out the town too.
 To get our bearings we went for a walk around the town on top of the walls.
 My research told me it was four kilometres and should take around an hour to walk around.
 We took nearly three, but we did detour off the walls a couple of times to look at some other things close by.